 - Handling all communication with the SSA and other interested parties so you don’t have to.

-Overcoming obstacles in the pursuit of SSD benefits can be exhausting, but we have experience in these matters and are prepared to stand up for your rights.
+Overcoming obstacles in the pursuit of SSD benefits can be exhausting, but we at Crumley Roberts have experience in these matters and are prepared to stand up for you from the application to appeal.